Looking for a peaceful place to sit and enjoy a beautiful view in Seattle?

 📍4357 Palatine Ave N

 Located in Magnolia, Discovery Park is the largest city park in Seattle and the only one on this list without an urban view.
-(Fremont Peak Park is really more about the mountain view than the view of Ballard, but still.)
 We’re including it in our top ranking because sometimes it’s nice to take in a naturally stunning panorama and forget you’re even in a city.

 If you follow one of the many walking trails from the south parking lot to Magnolia Bluff, you’ll be able to gaze over Elliott Bay towards Bainbridge Island and West Seattle.
 In the distance, the Olympic Mountains will take your breath away on a clear day.